ZAHIRA201/Patent_Analysis/README.md

-# Data pipeline of Drone Patents Analysis from Pubmed &  GPA Using  UI Inputs, Apache Spark and Power BI
+# Hey!
+This is a Data pipeline of Drone Patents Analysis from Pubmed &  GPA sources Using a Customised UI Inputs, Apache Spark processing tool and Power BI to see the cooked results 😜

 ![DASH](https://github.com/ZAHIRA201/BigData_Patent_Analysis_ApacheSpark/assets/120922044/affe7713-7d84-4a44-b874-7cbcc2b54107)